jbevemyr/rocktimer/QUICKSTART.md

 #### Sensor status indicators (Pi 4 UI)

-In the top bar of the UI you will see three small dots (Tee / Hog nära / Hog bort).
+In the top bar of the UI you will see small dots for the remote sensors (Tee / Hog far).
 - **Green**: sensor is alive (heartbeat/triggers seen recently)
 - **Red**: sensor appears offline
-- **Gray**: local hog sensor (Pi 4) / no heartbeat expected

 #### 3. Test sensors manually